-2.2.2 Portal Quizzes
+2.2.1 Portal Quizzes

-Purpose Both to make sure that you keep up with the material and to give you practice solving the kinds of problems you will encounter on tests and the exam.
+- Purpose Both to make sure that you keep up with the material and to give you practice solving the kinds of problems you will encounter on tests and the exam. - Details I Ten (or so) questions each quiz.
+In general, a quiz becomes available on a Thursday and is due the following Monday at 11:45 AM.
+Once you start a quiz you have one hour with the caveat that only answers submitted before the due time will be counted. - Details II Each question has at least four versions.

-Details I Ten (or so) questions each quiz, completed within one hour of starting the quiz.
-Due dates are listed in Section 3.
-A quiz is made available on the Thursday before it is due, and must be started by 10:45 AM on the due date.
-If you access the quiz by 10:45 AM, you will have the full hour.
-You will not be able to access the quiz after 10:45 AM.

-Details II Each question has four versions.
 You will be randomly assigned one version of each question.
 In-person collaboration amongst small groups is permitted.